mike-at-redspace/video-ambient-glow/README.md

 - Lower `downscale` for faster performance
 - Increase `updateInterval` to save CPU
-- Tune `blendOld`/`blendNew` for smoother or snappier color shifts
+- Use `responsiveness` for simple blending control, or tune `blendOld`/`blendNew` for fine-grained control
-- Auto-pauses when the video stops
+- Auto-pauses when the video stops or scrolls out of view (uses IntersectionObserver)

 ## Development